blooser/DataScience/Gamma Telescope/README.md

 # Description

-Try match telescope to the right class
+Try match telescope to the right class.